 Join us on a tour to find flora and fauna in unexpected places!
 Learn how to use the Questagame app to record your sightings.

-- Approximately 1 ¾ hrs - covering information about the University's biodiversity values and initiatives as well as interesting facts and stories about the campus
+- Covering information about the University's biodiversity values and initiatives as well as interesting facts and stories about the campus.

 - Download the Questagame app to be used during tour, and join the Wildversity Clan (optional)